Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

 ![Add element](/Assets/Screenshots/PIM/Settings/AttributeGroups/AddElement.png "[Add element]")

-> [Info] The *Add Element* window for groups and sub-groups is identical.
+> [Info] The *Add Element* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+All languages that are active in the *PIM* module are displayed.

   [comment]: <> (Is that right? -> language question)

 - *Name (Language)*